 Car insurance is only one factor in figuring out how to get compensation for car accident injuries.
 While car insurance is required for every driver on the road, you may still be able to recover for your car accident injuries even without insurance.
 Since auto insurance covers your errors, not other drivers’ errors, if you are not at fault for the accident you may not need insurance.
 You may be able to file a lawsuit to recover for your injuries or collect from the other driver’s insurance even if you do not have insurance yourself.

-Talk to an attorney to understand how your car accident injury case works.
-Fayetteville, Arkansas car accident lawyer Ken Kieklak may be able to file your case and fight for compensation.
-You could be entitled to compensation for medical expenses, lost wages, and pain and suffering, so talk to a personal injury attorney today.
+Talk to our experienced Harris, Arkansas car accident attorneys to understand how your car accident injury case works.
+Our law office has the resources and skill to help file your case and fight for compensation.
+You could be entitled to compensation for medical expenses, lost wages, and pain and suffering, so talk to our Fayetteville AR personal injury lawyers today.
+Call (479) 316-0438.

 Arkansas is what’s called a “fault-based” state for car accidents.
 This means that the party who caused the accident – the at-fault party – must pay for damage and injury to the victim and their car.
 Because the at-fault party pays for damage and injuries, they likely have car insurance that will cover their errors.
 Car insurance in a fault-based insurance system pays for the injuries the insurance subscriber causes, not for the injuries they suffer.
 Even if the victim does not have insurance, the at-fault driver and their insurance company could still be made to pay for the victim’s injuries.